-This shelter exists to help break the cycle of violence against women and their children by providing them a safe place to stay and support services like: counseling, education and referrals to community resources.
-Harbor House uses outreach advocacy services, staff counsel and guide victims of abuse through the judicial and SRS systems.
+Harbor House at Catholic Charities exists to help break the cycle of violence against women and their children by providing them a safe place to stay and support services including women’s and children’s counseling, housing referrals, parenting, domestic violence education, budgeting and other life skill classes, assistance with employment and educational opportunities and referrals to community resources.
+Harbor House utilizes outreach advocacy services to guide victims of abuse through the judicial, medical and DCF systems.
 Through shelter, support and compassion, Harbor House works with women and their children to help them realize a life free from abuse and envision a future filled with promise and hope.

 PO Box 3759

 Wichita, KS 67201

 Fax: (316) 263-8347

 Shelter, Support, Compassion

 Since 1992, Catholic Charities Harbor House has provided shelter, outreach, support and compassion to victims of family violence.
 The shelter is staffed 24 hours a day, seven days a week with caring, trained people who meet the emotional and physical needs of the women and children in crisis who call the shelter for assistance.